Frequently Asked Questions

 Late charges are assessed if your water bill is not paid by the due date.
 Read our Billing Policies for more information about how these charges are calculated.

 The customer is responsible for leaks on the “Customer” side of the meter.
 Installment payments can be arranged for six months without late fees until the balance is paid.
+Contact our customer service team to make arrangements.

 Customers with concerns or questions about their bill should contact the Virgin Valley Water District Office, and discuss it with a Customer Service Representative.